avizway1/aws_3tier_architecture/Implementation_Steps.md

 ## Internal Load Balancer

-Create an internal load balancer and update the Nginx configuration with the internal load balancer IP:
+Create an internal load balancer and update the Nginx configuration with the internal load balancer IP.

 ```text
 internal-app-alb-574972862.ap-south-1.elb.amazonaws.com
 ```

-## Launch Web-Tier EC2 Instance
+## Launch Web-Tier EC2 Instance in Web Subnets we have in Custom VPC

-### Web Tier Installation
+### Web Tier Installation.

 Install Node.js and Nginx on the web tier: